TurboDuo: North America

 TTI released the TurboDuo to consumers in North America in October 1992, at a retail price of US$299.99.
 The price was, in part, a consequence of the relatively high cost of CD-ROM drive manufacturing.
 In the United States, the TurboDuo was marketed by Turbo Technologies, Inc. (or TTI) of Los Angeles, a joint venture of NEC Home Electronics and Hudson Soft.
 It was established to market NEC consoles in North America after NEC Home Electronics USA failed to effectively market the platform.

-Since TTI understood that the price was too high for many people in their target market, they included a booklet of coupons for TurboDuo games and accessories, plus several pack-in games on two CD-ROMs: Ys Book I & II (1990) and a Super CD compilation of four of Hudson Soft's more popular TurboGrafx-16 titles: Bonk's Adventure (1989), Bonk's Revenge (1991), Gate of Thunder (1992), and Bomberman (1983).
-(Bomberman was hidden in an Easter egg.)
-The package also included one TurboChip game: Dungeon Explorer (Hudson Soft 1989).
-Later, TTI replaced Dungeon Explorer with one of a variety of TurboChip titles, such as Ninja Spirit (Irem 1988) and Final Lap Twin (Namco 1989).
+Since TTI understood that the price was too high for many people in their target market, they included a booklet of coupons for TurboDuo games and accessories, plus several pack-in games on two CD-ROMs: Ys Book I & II (1990) and a Super CD compilation of three of Hudson Soft's more popular TurboGrafx-16 titles plus a new title: Bonk's Adventure (1989), Bonk's Revenge (1991), Gate of Thunder (1992, only released separately in Japan), and Bomberman (1990); Bomberman was hidden as an Easter egg.
+The package also included one TurboChip game: Dungeon Explorer (Hudson Soft, 1989).
+Later, TTI replaced Dungeon Explorer with one of a variety of TurboChip titles, such as Ninja Spirit (Irem, 1990) and Final Lap Twin (Namco, 1989).